alexandregama/mastering-rmi/README.md

   We have **readExternal()** method and **writeExternal()** method to work in Externalizable

   Serializable will call all its Superclasses and Externalizable will not

+ ##### Overview of Serializable class

+ **A Serializable class must do the following:**

+- Implement the java.io.Serializable interface

+- Identify the fields that should be serializable
+(Use the serialPersistentFields member to explicitly declare them serializable or use the transient keyword to denote nonserializable fields.)

+- Have access to the no-arg constructor of its first nonserializable superclass

+**The class can optionally define the following methods:**

+- A writeObject method to control what information is saved or to append additional information to the stream

+- A readObject method either to read the information written by the corresponding writeObject method or to update the state of the object after it has been restored

+- A writeReplace method to allow a class to nominate a replacement object to be written to the stream

+##### The Externalizable Interface

+**The class of an Externalizable object must do the following:**

+- Implement the java.io.Externalizable interface

+- Implement a writeExternal method to save the state of the object

+- Implement a readExternal method to read the data written by the writeExternal method from the stream and restore the state of the object

+- Have the writeExternal and readExternal methods be solely responsible for the format, if an externally defined format is written

+- Have a public no-arg constructor

 ##RMI Classes